-If a student is sent home from school with a fever, the student shall be excluded until he/she has been fever free without the use of fever-reducing medication for 24 hours.
-If a student is sent home from school with diarrhea and/or vomiting, the student shall be excluded until he/she has been diarrhea or vomit free for 24 hours.
+Fever- If a student is sent home from school with a fever (greater than 100.0 degrees), the student shall be excluded until he/she has been fever free without the use of fever-reducing medication for 24 hours.

+Diarrhea/Vomiting-If a student is sent home from school with diarrhea and/or vomiting, the student shall be excluded until he/she has been diarrhea or vomit free for 24 hours without the use of anit-diarrheal and nausea/vomiting reducing medication.
+Students should be able to tolerate regular meals.